-- Tasks that are kept on hold using Hold & Resume settings will be resumed as per Hold & Resume configuration.
+- Tasks that are kept on hold using Hold and Resume settings are resumed as per Hold and Resume configuration.

 - In case of a conflict between a sentiment event and direct intent invocation by the user, sentiment event is given precedence.

-- When tone criteria for two or more sentiment events are satisfied at the same instance, then the platform will prefer the sentiment event with the highest order of precedence used in defining the events.
+- When tone criteria for two or more sentiment events are satisfied at the same instance, then the Platform prefers the sentiment event with the highest order of precedence used in defining the events.

 By default, sentiment values are reset at the beginning of every user conversation session.

-- If a Script is run, then the values would be reset after successful execution of the script.
+- If a script is run, then the values are reset after successful execution of the script.

-- In case of a Dialog task being triggered, the values are transferred to the new Dialog task’s (triggered by the sentiment event) context and reset in the original global context.
+- In case a dialog task is triggered, the values are transferred to the new dialog task’s (triggered by the sentiment event) context and reset in the original global context.